-If you’re passionate about the English language, there are many degree options to consider at Bethel University.
-There are also plenty of hands-on opportunities in our Student Media Center.
+If you’re passionate about the English language, there are many degree options to consider at Bethel University and several opportunities to participate in a variety of student-produced media.

-The Department of Literature and Language Studies at Bethel offers students the opportunity to pursue their interests and a degree in these fields:
+The Department of Literature and Language Studies at Bethel encourages students to explore interests and career opportunities in:

 Pick Your Major

 According to the Bureau of Labor Statistics, the employment of media and communication occupations is projected to grow 6 percent from 2016 to 2026.
 This will result in about 43,200 new jobs as there is a growing demand for media and communications occupations.
 This is due to the need to create, edit, translate, and disseminate information through a variety of different platforms.*